rue-a/provo/README.md

 # README

-The package creates provenance graphs according to PROV-O (i.e. in RDF). _The package is based on __rdflib___. https://rdflib.readthedocs.io/en/stable/rdf_terms.html
+The package supports the creation of provenance graphs that [PROV-O](https://www.w3.org/TR/prov-o/) compliant.

+The package requires __Python 3.11__.

 ## Installation